wzhudev/redi-starter/README.md

 ## Features

-- Out-of-box dev environment with redi inside!
+- Out-of-box dev toolchain, with *redi* inside.
 React, TypeScript, webpack, ESLint, Jest and prettier.
 - Build from differently entries and ship different bundles on different devices.
 For example, you won't ship `PcPlatformService` to mobile devices and vice versa.

+## Usage

 ## License